Returning to roots with evolved understanding

 community supported agriculture literary ecocriticism

-environmental history chefs with educational gardens food justice
+soil conservation chefs with educational gardens

 njerere (Kikuyu, Kenya) modern English name: spider plant or African cabbage